 The vest can be made for a variety of LVAD models with either left or right side driveline and also with a horizontal or vertical pocket.
 Please see our "Which Vest Do You Need?" page for more help.

-Additional features (not pictured) have been added including a flap below the controller pocket to cover the percutaneous lead, Velcro inside the controller pocket that goes over the battery cord and under the perc-line, and Velcro on the inside of the vest to keep the battery cord(s) from hanging down.
+Additional features (pictured at right) have been added including a flap below the controller pocket to cover the percutaneous lead, Velcro inside the controller pocket that goes over the battery cord and under the perc-line, and Velcro on the inside of the vest to keep the battery cord(s) from hanging down.

 Since our first vests were made, many LVAD patients have enjoyed the freedom and comfort the vest offers.
 Let us help you, too!